sudheerj/angular-interview-questions/README.md

       A builder function ia a function that uses the `Architect API` to perform a complex process such as "build" or "test".
 The builder code is defined in an npm package.
 For example, BrowserBuilder runs a webpack build for a browser target and KarmaBuilder starts the Karma server and runs a webpack build for unit tests.
  122. ### How do you invoke a builder?
       The Angular CLI command `ng run` is used to invoke a builder with a specific target configuration.
 The workspace configuration file, `angular.json`, contains default configurations for built-in builders.
+ 123. ### How do you create app shell in Angular?
+      An App shell is a way to render a portion of your application via a route at build time.
+This is useful to first paint of your application that appears quickly because the browser can render static HTML and CSS without the need to initialize JavaScript.
+You can achieve this using Angular CLI which generates an app shell for running server-side of your app.
+      ```javascript
+      ng generate appShell [options] (or)
+      ng g appShell [options]
+      ```